LeadDyno/leaddyno-website/guide/bigcommerce-integration-guide.md

 ![Bigcommerce Users](/img/bc_guide_create_user.png)

-Fill in a Username, password and email address for the new user.
+Fill in a Username, Password and Email address for the new user.
 We suggest using the username **apiuser**.
 The password and email can be anything, LeadDyno will not need these settings, just the username.
 Make sure the **User Role** for the new user is a **Store Administrator** so that the new user will have access to orders and coupons, which LeadDyno needs.